 See the "Shenington and Alkerton Historic Village Trail" leaflet at the bottom of the page, where “G2” shows the location of the strip lynchetts.

-Oriel House is named after Oriel College in Oxford, who in the sixteenth century began to accumulate land in Shenington, resulting in them owning most of Shenington.
+Oriel House is named after Oriel College in Oxford, who in the 1500s began to accumulate land in Shenington, resulting in them owning most of Shenington.
 In 1920-24 Oriel College sold the last of its Shenington properties.

 See the "Shenington and Alkerton Historic Village Trail" leaflet at the bottom of the page, where “G” shows the location of Oriel Farm and “H” Oriel House.